-The Learning Resources Center (LRC), at the main campus of the College provides students, faculty, and other community members with informational resources and services primarily to complement and supplement the College's programs and curricula.
+The Learning Resources Center (LRC), on the national campus of the College provides informational resources and services to support and enhance the curricula of the college and meet the educational needs and interests of the college community.

-The LRC offers over 34,000 titles in various collections both print and non-print materials held on site.
-The major collections include:

-General Collection; Reference Collection including over 300 CD-ROM's; Micronesia-Pacific Collection-a unique collection of materials on Oceania with specific emphasis on Micronesia including documents from the Secretariat of the Pacific Community;

-Curriculum Resources-samples of children's literature and K-8 instructional materials; Newspapers, Magazines, & Serial-over 175 print titles and the EBSCO electronic database offering 400 full text journals and abstracts of another 500; UN Documents-publications of various agencies within the United Nations organization; U.S. Government Documents-publications of various U.S. government agencies; TTPI and FSM Archives-materials from the U.S. Navy and U.S. Trust Territory eras along with the College archive documents.
+The LRC offers over 34,000 titles in various collections both print and non-print.
+The collections include the general collection; reference collection; Micronesia-Pacific collection; that is a unique collection of materials on Oceania with specific emphasis on Micronesia and documents from the Secretariat of the Pacific Community; curriculum resources including samples of children's literature and K-8 instructional materials; newspapers, magazines, and serials and the EBSCO electronic database containing full text journals and abstracts; UN Document, publications of agencies within the United Nations organization and U.S. Government Documents, publications of U.S. government agencies.
+The archives collection contains materials from the U.S. Navy and U.S. Trust Territory eras as well as the college archive documents.

-Internet access is available at 25 computer stations.
-An additional 20 stations are available and networked to printers for application software use for typing assignments and completing class projects.
+Internet access is available on various computer stations with additional stations available and networked to printers to use application software for typing assignments and completing class projects.

-Students or faculty needing materials not held locally may use the LRC's Inter-Library Loan service provided through electronic document sharing or requests for the materials from other libraries in the region.
+College community members in need of materials not held locally may use the LRC's Inter-Library Loan service provided through electronic document sharing or request the materials from other libraries in the region.

-Media and Instructional Technology Center (MITC) provides audio-visual, media production, and distance education technology services to support the academic programs of the College and public relations.
-The PEACESAT communication systems are housed at the MITC and serve as links for direct communication to other parts of Micronesia and the world.
+Media and Instructional Technology Center (MITC) provides audio-visual, media production, and distance education technology services to support the academic programs of the College.
+The PEAC-ESAT communication system is housed in the MITC and serves as the link for direct communication to Micronesia and other parts of the world.
 The PEACESAT system is capable of providing interactive and synchronous videoconferencing with outside institutions.
-The MITC houses a video collection of over 3000 titles including recordings of College and community events over the years.
-The MITC also provides ID production services for the College using some of the latest computerized identification technologies.
+The MITC houses a video collection of over 3,500 titles including recordings of College and community events occurring over the years.
+The MITC also provides ID production services for the College.